What are the benefits of the recycled water that will be constructed?

 - Reliable irrigation water for parks, golf courses, school grounds, other public landscaping, vineyards and other agricultural uses, as well as industrial applications.

-- Less discharge of treated water into San Pablo Bay and its tributaries.
+- Less discharge of treated water into San Pablo Bay/San Francisco Bay and its tributaries.

 Will recycled water from this project pollute rivers, creeks, streams, and local groundwater?

-Water recycling, long past the experimental stage, is widely practiced throughout the nation and around the world to irrigate crops as well as golf courses, parks, school grounds and other open spaces without any ill effects.
-It is used satisfactorily in Calistoga, St Helena, Yountville, Napa, Santa Rosa, San Rafael, Novato, San Francisco, San Jose, Sunnyvale, Santa Clara, Daly City and other Bay Area communities.
-These uses have been shown to be safe and to not cause adverse impact to rivers, creeks, streams or groundwater.
+Water recycling, is long past the experimental stage, is widely and safely used throughout the nation and around the world to irrigate crops as well as golf courses, parks, and school grounds..
+Around the Bay Area, it is used for irrigation in Calistoga, St Helena, Yountville, Napa, Petaluma, Rohnert Park, Santa Rosa, Windsor, San Rafael, Novato, San Francisco, San Jose, Sunnyvale, Santa Clara, Daly City and other communities.
+These uses have been shown to be safe and to not cause adverse impacts to rivers, creeks, streams or groundwater.

 Is the use of recycled water for crop irrigation safe?

-Yes.
 In a study of recycled water use by the Napa Sanitation District for vineyard irrigation, carried out by the University of California, it was concluded that the water “is suitable for vineyard irrigation” and that “there were no salinity or toxicity issues that would limit the use of this water.”
-Another study by the Monterey Regional Water Pollution Control Agency concluded that “the use of filtered secondary municipal water for irrigation of food crops consumed unprocessed is safe.”
-No viruses were found in samples of crops grown with recycled water and levels of naturally occurring bacteria were equivalent to those found in well water-irrigated crops.
+Another study by Monterey One Water concluded that “the use of filtered secondary municipal water for irrigation of food crops consumed unprocessed is safe.”
 Additionally, the study showed that marketability, quality and yield of recycled water-irrigated crops were comparable to crops grown with other sources of water.
+The recycled water produced by NBWRA members is cleaned to a tertiary level.
+Title 22 of California’s Water Recycling Criteria refers to California state guidelines for how treated and recycled water is discharged and used.

-Will increasing the water supply by increasing the use of recycled water in the region facilitate growth?
+Will increasing the water supply with the use of recycled water in the region facilitate growth?

 The purpose of the NBWRA recycled water program is to offset current water use with recycled water and provide a sustainable supply of water for urban and agricultural irrigation and the environment, even in times of drought.
 The NBWRA does not have any jurisdiction over land use decisions.
 The level of growth within the region is decided by land use planning processes by individual Cities and Counties.
 The recycled water program is proposed to offset the use of current supplies for urban and agricultural irrigation, assist in managing peak summer-time demands on potable supplies, and provide a sustainable “drought-proof” supply for the region.